-Note: Bio 200 offers research experiences to students who have completed less than 60 units of credit at the time of enrollment, whereas Bio 500 provides research experiences in a similar format to students who have completed at least 60 units of credit at the time of enrollment
+Note: Bio 200 offers research experiences to students who have completed less than 60 units of credit at the time of enrollment, whereas Bio 500 provides research experiences in a similar format to students who have completed at least 60 units of credit at the time of enrollment (Please note that clinical research does not qualify for Bio 200/500 and instead should be applied for through Bio 265)

 - Fill out the Pre-application.
 IMPORTANT: You must have a mentor and short description of your project or lab duties to complete the pre-application.
 The pre-application is designed for students who are beginning their first semester of research for credit, or, if a student is beginning research in a new lab.
 We use the pre-application to make sure your research is biological, and that your mentor is an approved Bio 200/500 mentor.